Javen05/Foodie/MERN Stack/Foodie - V1.1/README.txt

-Improved JWT Auth and fixed some Bugs
+Improved JsonWebToken Auth and fixed some Bugs